Kaskus: Kaskus Radio

 Kaskus Radio (commonly abbreviated as KR) is an Internet radio powered by Kaskus Network.
 It has more than 20 broadcasters.
 The radio broadcasts a variety of songs in languages such as English, Mandarin, Japanese, and Korean.

 Kaskus Mobile

 Kaskus Mobile allows visitors to use the mobile version of Kaskus.
 Users can reply to and create a new topic through their mobile phone with this service.
 Kaskus Mobile is accessible via mobile phones.
 It is also possible to access the service through PC browsers by visiting Kaskus mobile site.
 Kaskus also provides Android and iOS apps.

-Sub-forums

-"Loe-Ke-Loe" (Indonesian slang for "From you, to you") is a sub-forum where users can find and discuss specific topics, such as community, hobbies, lifestyle, and personal interests.

-Cas-Cis-Cus is a sub-forum where users can freely talk about various topics, such as politics, general news, or personal experiences.

-Jual Beli sub-forum allows users to purchase and sell goods and services.
-Goods and services sold on this sub-forum range from T-shirts to land rights.

-KASKUS Corner is a sub-forum where users can get information about events and activities such as social services, gatherings, or workshops organized by KASKUS or users.

-KASKUS also features a large number of regional forums for locations within Indonesia and worldwide.